-* Headed to the office or studio passing through the kitchen only to see the dishwasher needs to be emptied.
+You are headed to the office or studio, only you pass through the kitchen and see the dishwasher needs to be emptied.
 Well, it won’t take that long.
-Let’s do it first and just get it done.
+You do it first and just get it done.

-* Back on track headed to the office or studio only to be distracted by the laundry basket.
+Now you are back on track headed to the office or studio only you are now distracted by the stack of laundry as you pass by the washer.
 Well, let’s just throw that one load in.
-It will only take a minute or two.
+You decide it will only take a minute or two.

-* Now you are in your office and ready to get to work.
-Wait, let’s just check the email.
+Finally you’ve made it to your studio and are ready to get to work.
+Wait, you decide to quickly check your email.
 Oh, some of these look really quick to answer.
-Let’s just do them first and get them out of the way.
+So you decide to do them first and get them out of the way.

 Here are some examples to help you distinguish between the quadrants:

 Urgent and not important: interruptions, like phone calls and email

 Not important and not urgent: trivia and busywork, time wasters, like Internet surfing

 Stephen Covey based his work on the Eisenhower Matrix, developed by former President Dwight D. Eisenhower.
 Eisenhower saw that prioritizing your tasks into these categories resulted in specific work strategies for each.

 This is how he approached each:

 Urgent and important: Do First

 Important and not urgent: Schedule